Rishiofficial432-432/lexus/explain.md

 The Dashboard is a collection of powerful widgets for managing your day-to-day life.

 -   **AI Brain Dump:** This is for turning chaotic thoughts into organized actions.
 You can type or paste a block of unstructured text (e.g., *"remind me to call John tomorrow at 2pm, buy groceries, also I had an idea for a new blog post"*).
 The AI processes this and suggests categorized items: a calendar event, a task, and a new note idea.
-You can then approve these suggestions, and Lexus will automatically add them to the correct places in the app.
+You can then approve these suggestions, and LEXUS will automatically add them to the correct places in the app.
 -   **Tasks & Kanban Board:** Beyond a simple to-do list, the Kanban board allows you to visualize your workflow.
 You can create cards in a "To Do" column and drag them to "In Progress" and "Done" as you work on them.
 -   **Calendar & Quick Notes:** The Calendar allows you to schedule events, while Quick Notes is a simple scratchpad for fleeting thoughts that don't need a full, separate note page.
 -   **Pomodoro Timer & Habit Tracker:** Use the Pomodoro timer to work in focused 25-minute bursts.
 The Habit Tracker lets you add habits (e.g., "Read for 15 minutes") and mark them off daily to build a streak.